eparadis/video_blaster_mod/readme.md

 more relaxed than with a CRT.
 So the primary goal was to get a high quality and stable image unavailable with Jan's code.

+I also had to use reverse video due to the "9th bit" issue with the ATMEGA USART.
+It insists on putting an idle bit after each byte in SPI mode, which appears as a vertical white line between characters.
+The simplest way around this is to use black-on-white video to disguise these lines.

+A better solution would be to use a shift register to shift out the video data.
+This would also free up the hardware serial port for more performant serial handling.

 ### References: